Haibane Renmei: Characters

 Reki is a mother figure to the other haibane of Old Home.
-Reki cannot remember her "cocoon dream," is troubled by her past at Old Home and by vivid and horrible nightmares, which she then paints as a way of trying to figure them out.
-She has been a haibane for seven years, longer than the others except for Nemu.
-She spends her time taking care of the precocious pack of Young Feathers who clearly drive her crazy but whom she seems to love unconditionally.
+Reki cannot remember her "cocoon dream," is troubled by her past at Old Home and by vivid and horrible nightmares, which she then paints in an attempt to figure them out.
+She hatched from her cocoon with black feathers, which she hides with medicine, and has been a haibane for seven years, longer than the others except for Nemu.
+Her job is to take care of the junior haibane at Old Home, who are called Young Feathers.
+Reki had a close relationship with Kuramori, the previous caretaker figure at Old Home who was the first haibane to accept her.